Defining Single-Object Coverage

 Option Description

-Show Marker Animation Highlight If selected, graphics providing a highlight around the normal object marker will be displayed in the graphics window and updated during animation.
+Show Marker Animation Highlight If this check box is selected, the STK UI will display graphics providing a highlight around the normal object marker and update the highlight during animation.

-Show FOM Graphics on Vehicle Track If selected and Satisfaction is selected or contours are defined, graphics providing a persistent display of time-dependent information about the Figure Of Merit will be displayed.
-This option is only available if coverage is being calculated from a vehicle object.
+Show FOM Graphics on Vehicle Track If this check box is selected and Satisfaction is selected or contours are defined, the STK UI will display graphics providing a persistent display of time-dependent information about the Figure Of Merit.
+This option is only available if the STK software is calculating coverage from a vehicle object.

 Display Options... / Satisfaction...
-This button is labeled Display Options if the Figure Of Merit is Simple Coverage or Access Separation, or Satisfaction for other figures of merit, and opens the Object Coverage Graphics window, where you can define the display graphics for coverage satisfaction.
+This button is labeled Display Options if the Figure Of Merit is Simple Coverage or Access Separation, or Satisfaction for other figures of merit.
+It opens the Object Coverage Graphics window, where you can define the display graphics for coverage satisfaction.

 Contours...
 This button opens the Contours window, where you can specify how levels of Figure Of Merit values will be displayed in the graphics window.
 This button is not available if the Figure Of Merit is Simple Coverage or Access Separation.

-It is important to note that coverage graphics depend on the dynamic definition of the Figure Of Merit.
-If the Figure Of Merit has no dynamic definition, nothing will be displayed in the graphics window.
+Coverage graphics depend on the dynamic definition of the Figure Of Merit.
+If the Figure Of Merit has no dynamic definition, nothing will appear in the 3D Graphics window.

-Selecting Save Configuration saves the single-object coverage definitions when the scenario is saved to disk, if a compute has been done.
+Selecting the Save Configuration check box tells the STK application to save the single-object coverage definitions when the scenario is saved to disk, assuming that you already computed coverage.

-It's important to select this check box when using object coverage, otherwise the coverage data won't save between loads of a scenario.
+It's important to select this check box when using object coverage, otherwise the STK application won't save the coverage data between loads of a scenario.